Welcome back! In this second segment of my Sew-iversary series, I’ll share about the various ways I was employed before going solo.

 One Wedding Leads to the Next

-In the third and final post of my Sew-iversary blog series, we’ll pick back up at my own wedding!
+In the next post of my Sew-iversary blog series, we’ll pick back up at my own wedding!
 My friend Jonathan brought a new girlfriend as his +1.
 Unknowingly, Leah would be the next person to alter the trajectory of my sewing story.

 NEXT POST: Pt 3 Entrepreneurship!
 I become a couturier of custom wedding dresses and a custom sewing educator teaching other “solo sewists” how to develop their own sewing style!